VirtualSamuraii/serpent_group/README.md

 This rule looks for the strings "powershell", "python" in the file being scanned, the encoded version of the these string, the string "create script" which is a common string found in scripts, and also look for common obfuscation techniques such as eval(), str_rot13(), base64_decode().

 It's also possible to add more obfuscation techniques, but keep in mind that the rule may become too specific and may not match other variations of the same script.
 It's always a balance between specificity and coverage.

+Please be aware that this rule isn't enough to detect embedded code in images.

 ## References